edsu/diss/parts/12-seeing-software.md

 about (the subject matter) to *how* they talk it (the performance).
 In this chapter I continue this zooming in process by examining appraisal activities in the context of a specific archival setting, the NSRL.
-The purpose of zooming in my analysis is to two fold: 1) to test the findings that were obtained previously during my interviews; and 2) to gain further insights into what sociotechnical processes work to shape appraisal practice.
+The purpose of zooming in my analysis is two fold: 1) to test the findings that were obtained previously during my interviews; and 2) to gain further insights into what sociotechnical processes work to shape appraisal practice.
 Participant observation and ethnography provide a method for understanding how practitioners